Norwegian Culture

 Over 90 years ago, Stoughton’s Mandt Lodge (#314) was established and it is still an active organization today.
 The lodge hosts many cultural and community events including rosemaling classes, a Spring Fish Boil and bingo nights.
 Visit the Sons of Norway-Mandt Lodge Facebook page for more group and event information.

-Reservations are not needed for the inside meals.
-All items are priced individually.
-We are handicapped accessible with a lift located on the south side of the building.
+Reservations are not needed.
+The building is handicapped accessible, with a lift located on the south side of the building.
 Carry-out containers will be available for the parade on Sunday, if you want to take food home, or eat downtown in the Entertainment Tent (just over the bridge in the back of the lodge)!

 Join the Sons of Norway-Mandt Lodge for a night of bingo, Norwegian style.
 Food is served at 5 p.m. and again during the bingo break.
 Players can expect an evening of fun and cash prizes.